basho/basho_docs/source/languages/en/riakcs/cookbooks/configuration/Configuring-Riak-CS.md

 Riak node, which means that changes will only be necessary if Riak is configured using non-default settings.

-The settings reside in the Riak CS `app.config` file, which is typically located in the `/etc` directory on each node.
+Riak CS's settings reside in CS node's `app.config` file, which is typically located in the `/etc` directory.
 Configurable parameters related to Riak CS specifically can be found in the `riak_cs` section of that file.
 That section looks something like this: